mysql/mysql-utilities/doc/man/mysqlfailover.rst

    Number of ping attempts for detecting downed server.
 Note: on some platforms this is the same as number of seconds to wait for ping to return.

+.. option:: --rpl-user=<user>[:<password>]

+   The user and password for the replication user requirement - e.g. rpl:passwd Default = None.

 .. option:: --seconds-behind=<seconds>